Boomerang, Elizabeth Bay: Subsequent ownership

 In 1981 it was sold to businessman Peter Fox, then a financier of films.
 In July 1982 it was sold after Fox's death in a car accident to bookmaker Mark Read, who installed the swimming pool on the northern lawn, relocating the sundial to a garden bed in the north-east corner.

 In 1985 it was sold to property developer Warren Anderson, and expansively furnished with Regency antiques, paintings and French empire clocks.
 In 1991 Boomerang was listed for auction but did not attract a buyer.
 In September 1993 the Bank of New York took possession, after public legal disputes with Anderson.
 The property was listed for mortgagee auction.
 Tense competing teams of security guards had a stand off before the auction, triggering Supreme Court of New South Wales proceedings to evict Anderson.
 In 1993 telephone pager entrepreneur Nati Stoliar and his wife Miki bought the property.

 Malcolm Turnbull was once interested in buying the prestigious pile.
-Post 1996 it was sold to Kowloon-based expatriate funds manager Duncan Mount and wife Sally for $20.7m.
+Post 1996 it was sold to Hong Kong based expatriate funds manager Duncan Mount and wife Sally for $15m.
 Major improvements to the property were carried out under their ownership (including the butler's quarters/garage being converted into guest quarters).

 In 2000 Boomerang was listed for auction, selling in early 2002 to cleaning contractors, John and Julie Schaeffer.
 Schaeffer was also the owner of Bellevue Hill mansion, Rona.

 Boomerang was sold in March 2005 for $20m to billionaire Melbourne trucking magnate, Lindsay Fox of Linfox, who placed the property in his daughter Katrina's name.